kubeshop/botkube-docs/versioned_docs/version-1.4/configuration/rbac.md

 This paragraph contains examples of RBAC configuration for different use cases.

 :::tip
-You can use `extraObjects` override during Botkube installation.
-See the [`values.yaml`](https://github.com/kubeshop/botkube/blob/v1.4.0/helm/botkube/values.yaml#L1059) for more details.
+You can use `rbac.groups` or `extraObjects` overrides during Botkube installation to create custom RBAC resources.
+See the [`values.yaml`](https://github.com/kubeshop/botkube/blob/v1.4.0/helm/botkube/values.yaml) for more details.
 :::

 ### Kubectl executor with read-only Pod access based on static group mapping